She stumbled to the gate, her soul broken and tattered. Her hands grasped for the gate as her knees collapsed, smacking the ground.

 Weakly whispering to herself, she said, “but He told me to come… I may not be here boldly, but He said I could find mercy, grace, and help (Heb.
 4:16).”

-A tear slipped down out of the corner of her eye, leaving a clean streak on her dirt-covered face.
+A tear slid out of the corner of her eye, leaving a clean streak on her dirt-covered face.

 “I know I don’t deserve to ask.”
 She began quietly… “but I have nowhere else to go.”